 - Vestibular disorder

 Basilar migraine is often mistaken for hemiplegic migraine.
 The symptoms of these two conditions are very similar.
-The primary difference is the motor weakness that is present during a hemiplegic migraine.
+The main difference is that during a migraine with brainstem aura patients don't experience motor weakness.

 When forming a diagnosis, the doctor will talk to the patient about their headaches as well as any family illnesses or conditions.
 Diagnostic tools they may use include CT scan, MRI, and lumbar puncture.
-These will help rule out other conditions or issues that may contribute to the migraines.
+These will help rule out other conditions or issues that may contribute to the basilar migraine.

 There is no magic bullet for treating basilar migraines and for some pain management is extremely difficult, if not impossible.
-In most cases, treatment includes a combination of medication, lifestyle changes, dietary changes, and even surgery.
-Many migraine patients have found relief with chiropractic care, yoga, and acupuncture.
+In most cases, treatment includes a combination of medication, lifestyle changes, dietary improvements, and even surgery.
+Many basilar migraine patients have found relief with chiropractic care, yoga, and acupuncture.

-Migraines don’t always have a traceable cause, so treating the underlying causes of a migraine can be difficult.
-Treating the symptoms of basilar migraines is the most effective way of relieving the pain and discomfort that goes along with having a migraine.
+Migraine with brainstem aura doesn't have a treatable cause, so getting a relief might be difficult.
+Treating the symptoms of basilar migraines is the most effective way of relieving the pain and discomfort that goes along with having a migraine with aura.

-Some common medications to reduce basilar migraine symptoms (as well as those of other migraines with aura) include:
+Some common medications to ease the symptoms of basilar migraine (and other migraines with aura) include:

 - Antinausea medications, such as metoclopramide (Reglan)

-For the most part, the treatment focuses more on the management of symptoms than it does stopping the migraine.
+For the most part, the treatment of migraine with brainstem aura focuses more on the management of symptoms than it does stopping the migraine.

 Management of Environmental or Lifestyle Triggers

 Learning to manage lifestyle or environmental migraine triggers can be a big step for many migraineurs.
-By giving them some control over a seemingly out of control situation, they can make empowering, proactive steps in their own health management.
+By taking control of the situation, they can make empowering, proactive steps in the management of migraine with brainstem aura.

-It is important to keep a headache journal so you can track your symptoms and patterns of your migraines.
-You can then use the information to identify migraine triggers.
-Once you have an idea of what is causing your migraines, you can take steps to manage that within your own environment.
-For instance, if bright lights trigger your headache, you can choose window coverings that either (depending on your degree of sensitivity) block the light or filter it so it is softer.
+It is important to keep a headache journal to track patterns and symptoms of migraine attacks.
+Journaling will help you identify migraine triggers.
+Once you figure out what causes your migraines, you can make changes in your environment to manage the basilar migraine.
+For instance, if bright lights trigger your headache, you can choose window coverings that either block or filter light.

 Some women find that estrogen is a migraine trigger.
-If that is the case for you, or if you believe it worsens your headaches, talk to your doctor about reducing or avoiding medications that contain the hormone.
-This can include hormone replacement therapy and birth control pills.
+If you think that your type of migraine is triggered by high doses of estrogen, talk to your doctor about reducing or avoiding medications that contain the hormone.

-Learning to cope (LTC) is not necessarily a new migraine management strategy, but recent research indicates it can be very effective in migraine prevention.
+Learning to cope (LTC) is another possible migraine management strategy.
+Recent research indicates it can be very effective in migraine prevention.
 The process involves gradual exposure to migraine triggers in an effort to desensitize the body and brain against them.
 Cognitive-behavioral therapy may also be used along with LTC.

-Lavender oil is very soothing, calming the mood and acting as a sedative to relieve stress and anxiety.
-Inhaling lavender can begin decreasing your headache in as little as 15 minutes.
+Lavender oil is very soothing.
+It may help to relieve stress and anxiety.
+Inhaling lavender can relieve some types of headaches in just 15 minutes.

 Peppermint oil has a stimulating aroma that helps you breathe easier.
 When applied to the skin, it increases blood flow and can calm the contractions of the muscles.

 When using essential oil as a topical application, you may want to use a carrier oil like jojoba or almond oil to soften the aroma and decrease your skin’s sensitivity.
-Using coconut oil as a carrier oil provides additional health benefits such as balancing your hormones.
-You should always test essential oils on your skin (the wrist area is a good test spot) before using to make sure you aren’t sensitive to it.
+You should always test essential oils on your skin (the wrist area is a good test spot) before using to make sure you won't have a strong reaction.
 When using it to relieve migraines apply it to your forehead, temples, and back of the neck.

 - Chiropractic: Spinal manipulation has long been touted as an effective treatment for migraines and several studies support those assertions.
 In the case of basilar migraines, chiropractic care may be particularly effective since the condition seems to be rooted in inflamed nerves and neural pathways.